stackb/bazel-gazelle/gazelle-reference.md

 **Flag:** `-mode=fix|print|diff`<br>
 **Default:** `fix`<br>
 Method for emitting merged build files.

-In `fix` mode, Gazelle writes generated and merged files to disk.
-In `print` mode, it prints them to stdout.
-In `diff` mode, it prints a unified diff.
+- In `fix` mode, Gazelle writes generated and merged files to disk.
+- In `print` mode, Gazelle prints updated files to stdout and does not write files to disk.
+- In `diff` mode, Gazelle prints a unified diff to stdout and does not write files to disk.

 **Flag:** `-r`<br>
 **Default:** `true`<br>